Photo by Tyler Ferro.

 On February 10, Ferro and his students delivered handmade Valentine’s Day cards, played bingo, and distributed tulips to the seniors.

-According to Ferro, residents were lined up 30 minutes early to greet the students, and all were overwhelmingly excited about enjoying the day with the next generation of local leaders.
-He also shared that the visit was weeks in the making and a day the students were just as excited for as the residents they were visiting were.
+According to Ferro, residents lined up 30 minutes early to greet the students, and all were overwhelmingly excited about enjoying the day with the next generation of local leaders.
+He also shared that the visit was weeks in the making and a day the students were just as excited about as the residents they were visiting.

 “We began talking about this service project back in December, looking for ways to give back,” Ferro told Coral Springs Talk, adding, “Valentine’s Day seemed perfect to show love and appreciation, and we chose Aston Gardens because we wanted the residents to feel loved, especially those who may not have frequent visits from family.”